 Omdena is a collaborative platform to build innovative, ethical, and efficient AI solutions to real-world problems.
-Since our founding in May 2019, over 1250 AI experts from more than 80 countries have come together on Omdena projects to address significant issues related to hunger, sexual harassment, land conflicts, gang violence, wildfire prevention, and energy poverty.
+Collaborators from around the world come together on Omdena projects to address significant issues related to hunger, sexual harassment, land conflicts, gang violence, wildfire prevention, and energy poverty.

 We’ve seen that the way that we approach AI development, via bottom-up collaboration with diverse team members, fosters innovation and creativity which leads to the breakdown of data roadblocks.
 Innovation is inherent in the Omdena process.

 We shared three Omdena projects to act as case studies for these innovative approaches to tackling data challenges.

 Data Roadblock 1: Incomplete Data Sets

 In the real world, datasets are rarely complete.
 We find having large teams of dozens of people means that data gathering, cleaning, and wrangling happen at a phenomenal speed.
 And by taking a bottom-up approach, we have multiple sub-teams looking at data problems from different angles, allowing for innovative approaches to be explored.

 In the following case study, the Omdena team worked out ways to identify safe routes in a city in the aftermath of an earthquake, where the relevant data sets were inconsistent and unreliable.

 Case Study : Disaster Response: Improving the Aftermath Management of an Earthquake